POWERFULMOVES/Pmoves-D2D_Data2Dashboard/TASK.md

 - Added basic implementation for Ollama and LM Studio in `llm_factory.py`.
 - Added placeholder for Hugging Face and Google Edge in `llm_factory.py`.
 - Implemented Hugging Face backend in `llm_factory.py`.
+- Enhanced Hugging Face backend to download models to a configurable local directory and automatically use CUDA when available.
 - Implemented Google Edge backend in `llm_factory.py`.

 ## Next Steps for Implementation